AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 14.43 Remarks from Amb.
 Salah Hammad, AU’s African Governance Architecture-African Peace and Security Architecture (AGA-APSA);

-14.48 Presentation by the 4 successful applicants;
+14.48 Presentation by the 4 successful organisations;

 15:28 Concluding remarks from moderator & next steps.

-Join us to discover how citizens’ voices can be empowered by civic technology !
+Join us to learn more on how civic tech can empower citizens’ voices!